james-harper/json-to-guitar-tab/README.md

 The pattern string allows different rhythms to represented.
 Currently `4/4` is the only time signature supported.

 - The app assumes that every dash represents a 16th note.
-- For complete control over each bar, a 16th character pattern should be passed.
+- For complete control over each bar, a 16 character pattern should be passed.
 If less characters are passed, then the pattern will repeat to fill out the bar.
-If the length of the pattern does not divide exactly into 16 then unexpected behaviour could occur.
 - `x` is used to represent a note being played in that position. `-` is used to represent rests.
 - A four-to-the-floor pattern would be expressed as `x---x---x---x---`
 - `random` can be passed as a `pattern` to randomly generate a pattern